 - Add 1 tablespoon of your vinegar and stir.
 You can also use lemon juice!

-- Allow to sit for 10 minutes before using.
+- Allow to sit for 10 minutes (the milk will begin to curdle).

 Yea, that’s it.
 Seriously.
 Don’t you feel silly now for buying that expensive container of buttermilk at the store?